qguv/mtk/README.md

 After displaying information on time/date of compilation, the main menu will appear, allowing you to select one of many different operating modes.
 Tap the button to iterate through the menu.
 Each tap produces a "low" beep.
 A "high" beep is produced after you cycle past the last menu item, returning you to the first menu item.
 The items, in order, are:

   - Play a rhythm game
+  - Measure tempo
   - Collect entropy
   - View info
   - Toggle sound

 When you return to the main menu, you are placed at the title of the menu you just left.
-When you return from "view info", for instance, the main menu will display "view info", meaning you would tap once to select "toggle sound", twice to select "play a rhythm game", and three times to select "collect entropy".
+When you return from "view info", for instance, the main menu will display "view info", meaning you would tap once to select "toggle sound", twice to select "play a rhythm game", etc.

 ## Rhythm game gameplay